 One character often dominates a family history.
 To preserve the worthy tales of all, we stripped out the colorful aspects of such a member to present the family of Alette Hemmingson.
 That is, we give you what the standard documents tell, and withhold a broader narrative.
 A separate post will follow soon, to disclose the sibling, … Continue reading Hemmingson: TB Was Not On The Draft Card.
 Was Disaster?

 Here are four generations behind Margaret Naysmith Hemmingsen, born Alexander (1891-1979).
 She was our Granny, and her own stories appear in our "Memories" section.
-This chapter will close on one whose joys were stabbed by misery, who, nonetheless, conducted a memorable well-led life.
-This embraces 1760 Ireland and Scotland to 1911 Canada.
-Granny’s generation was … Continue reading Alexander Ancestry; the Great Wall of Margaret
+This chapter will close on her mother, whose joys were stabbed by misery.
+She nonetheless, conducted a memorable well-led life.
+This embraces 1760's Ireland and Scotland to 1911's Canada.
+Granny’s generation … Continue reading Alexander Ancestry; the Great Wall of Margaret

 My father’s passion was his work; my mother’s, her homemaking.
 They took delight in each other’s passion, and shared the joy of family.
 They were successful in many directions and highly traveled.
 They wasted no time.
 Wherever we dwelt, Mum created a gorgeous garden.
 She was very lean but could show bicep, honed through tennis, … Continue reading Robert McArthur and Mary Hay Gray: Migrations, Catastrophe and Triumph